What I Thought I Was Practicing in Tibetan Buddhism vs. What It Really Was

 • Dark blue or green (north): for wrathful subjugation and protection

 These are personified in the deity forms of White Tara, Dzambhala, Kurukulla, and Vajrakilaya, respectively.
-Collectively, these “Four Activities” are described as enlightened, but their function mirrors the mechanisms of many other occult systems: healing, sorcery, love spells, exorcism, and domination.
+Collectively, these “Four Activities” are described as enlightened, but their function mirrors the mechanisms of many other systems of sorcery with spells for healing, prosperity, attraction, and destruction.

 So who, or what, is powering these rituals?